linuts/P2PWeb/DEMO.md

 ## Running the demo

-Run as root so the program can configure DNS and bind to port 80:
+Run as root so the program can configure DNS via `resolvectl` and bind to port 80.

 ```sh
 sudo go run .